Hosting and bandwidth provided by MacAce.net.

 For the default configurations of each model, please refer to the specs pages for the model of interest.

-In addition to the stock configurations, you also can -- or could -- choose to customize the processor (in some configurations), the amount of RAM, the hard drive or SSD, and whether or not to add a display adapter, an external Apple USB Modem (no longer available), or a MagSafe Airline Adapter.
-Other options have been offered for different models at different times as well.
+In addition to the stock configurations, you also could choose to customize the processor (in some configurations), the amount of RAM, the hard drive or SSD, and whether or not to add a display adapter, an external Apple USB Modem, or a MagSafe Airline Adapter.
+Other options were offered for different models at different times as well.